x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 Lyra chooses randomly between Manny or Quinn and spawns that part on the server side after the Controller `BeginPlay`; the part is then replicated to all clients.

-The server itself uses an invisible Manny-sized Character mesh regardless of what the cosmetic parts look like.
+The server itself uses an invisible Manny-sized Character mesh regardless of how many cosmetic parts there are or what they look like.

 ## Content Used